HarshscGithub/Atarbals-Modern-Antivirus/README.md

 ## This is official main version of Atarbals antivirus.
-### Launched on 8 November 2022 after 2 years of pause
+### Launched on 8 November 2022 after 1 years of pause and 2 years of patience

 <p align="center">